kuprel/minbpe-pytorch/README.md

 Minimal, clean code for the (byte-level) Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.
 The BPE algorithm is "byte-level" because it runs on UTF-8 encoded strings.

 This adds PyTorch/CUDA training support to Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe).
-It takes 148 seconds on an RTX4090 to train the `BasicTokenizer` with a vocab_size of 512 on 307MB of Enron emails.
-The original code takes TBD on an M2 MacBook Air to do this.
+It takes 2min 28sec (148 seconds) on an RTX4090 to train the `BasicTokenizer` with a vocab_size of 512 on 307MB of Enron emails.
+The original code takes 2hrs 15min (8076 seconds) on an M2 Air with Python 3.11 to do this.
+That is a 55x speedup.

 ## Usage